afearbm/new-relic-plugins/amazon-dynamodb/README.md

 - A New Relic account.
 (Sign up for a free account [here](http://newrelic.com).)

 **Amazon DynamoDB Plugin Requirements**
-- **A Blue Medora License.** A trial license will ship with the plugin that is valid until October 11, 2016.
+- **A Blue Medora License.** A trial license will ship with the plugin that is valid until November 15, 2016.
 To obtain a production license or get pricing information for the plugin, contact sales@bluemedora.com.

 ----